WeightWatchers gets into prescription weight loss business

-WeightWatchers shares soared Tuesday after the company said it was getting into the prescription drug weight loss business with the acquisition of Sequence.
+WeightWatchers’ stock soared Tuesday after the company said it is getting into the prescription drug weight loss business with the acquisition of Sequence.

-Sequence, a telehealth operator, says that its specialists can prescribe medications under brand names including Ozempic, Wegovy and Trulicity.
+Sequence is a telehealth provider that offers users access to drugs used to treat diabetes and obesity under the brand names including Ozempic, Wegovy and Trulicity.
+The drugs all work by the same mechanism: They trigger the release of insulin, block sugar production in the liver and suppress appetite.

-Shares of WW International Inc. jumped more than 31% in morning trading.

 WeightWatchers offers subscribers meal plans with the goal of losing excess weight.
-With the acquisition of Sequence, the company is tapping into a red-hot market for prescription drugs that address obesity, and broadening what it offers to customers.
+With the acquisition of Sequence, it is tapping into a red-hot market for prescription drugs that address obesity, and broadening what it offers to customers.

 “It is our responsibility, as the trusted leader in weight management, to support those interested in exploring if medications are right for them,” said CEO Sima Sistani said in a prepared statement late Monday.

-Ozempic, also known as semaglutide, works by stimulating the body’s own insulin production and reducing appetite.
-While it is prescribed for diabetes, Ozempic can also help people lose weight.
-The weight loss side effect of Ozempic has recently caused the drug to go viral on social media, with some people now seeking prescriptions from their doctors for that off-label use.

-Ozempic manufacturer Novo Nordisk says that it’s not a weight loss drug.
-It’s used to improve blood sugar in adults with type 2 diabetes, along with diet and exercise, but can also help patients lose some weight.
+In a clinical trial, adults who used Wegovy lost about 15% of their initial body weight, while teens lost slightly more.
+For best results, the drugs should be combined with diet and exercise, experts say.
+Trulicity is a different drug, dulaglutide, used to treat diabetes in adults and children ages 10 and older.
+It’s not approved to treat obesity.

+The off-label use of semaglutide, spurred by social media posts, led to a shortage of the drug for most of last year.
+Novo Nordisk said supplies are being replenished, but many diabetes patients still report trouble accessing the drugs they need.

-Novo Nordisk says some serious side effects of Ozempic include possible thyroid tumors, including cancer; pancreatitis; kidney problems and gallbladder problems.
+Both Ozempic and Wegovy can cause possible side effects, the company reports.
+They include possible thyroid cancer, pancreatitis, kidney and gallbladder problems.
 The most common side effects are nausea, vomiting, diarrhea, stomach pain and constipation.

-If it’s not treated, obesity can lead to lifelong health problems, including high blood pressure, diabetes and depression.

 Obesity prevalence rose from 30.5% from the 1999-2000 period to 41.9% for 2017 through March 2020, according to the Centers for Disease Control and Prevention.
 The prevalence of severe obesity surged from 4.7% to 9.2% for the same periods.